 I understand that, up until quite recently, you could do the same thing in New York.
 But the world’s a different place now and such activities are frowned upon.

-I’ve also photographed from a helicopter around Ushuaia at the very bottom of Argentina.
-That was great fun, though the doors stayed on that day.
+I’ve also photographed from a helicopter over the Great Barrier Reef in Australia and around Ushuaia at the very bottom of Argentina.
+Though the doors stayed on those experiences were great fun.

 I made the photos in this post while flying over Greenland while on route from Iceland.

 Flying over Greenland really gives one a sense of just how wild this landscape is.
 And it’s mostly ice and rock, with very little foliage of any kind.

 As is so often the case when flying in a commercial jet, a lot of compromises are involved.
 You’re more often than not stuck in your seat with little or no opportunity to move around.

 But it’s the windows that you photograph through that provide the biggest challenge.
 They are a dense curved perspex which, more often than not, could do with a good spit and polish.

 Given the restrictions associated with photographing from a commercial jet, there are still some things you can do to improve image quality.